UlrikWKoren/private_gpt/readme.md

 # Private GPT

-This project provides a minimal command-line interface to interact with OpenAI's chat models.
-Messages are streamed so you can see the model respond in real time.
+This project provides both a command-line and web interface to interact with various chat models.
+Messages are streamed so you can see responses in real time.
 You can also edit any earlier user message and resend the conversation.

 ## Setup